Long Distance Bus: Flixbus

 For sure the cheapest and most flexible way if you need to travel to another German city or even abroad.

-There used to be two major bus companies besides some smaller ones being MeinFernbus and Flixbus, but these two merged some months ago into Germany’s undisputed market leader.
+There used to be two major bus companies besides some smaller ones being MeinFernbus and Flixbus, but these two merged some months ago to become Germany’s undisputed market leader.

 At the moment, you still see both company names on the busses which leave and arrive near the central station of all greater German cities.